onespacemedia/project-template/{{cookiecutter.repo_name}}/doc/parallax-js.md

 ### data-parallax-y-by

 This specifies a slightly-arbitrary vertical parallaxing factor.
-A smaller number will increase the parallax factor, and a larger number will increase it.
+A smaller number will decrease the parallax factor, and a larger number will increase it.
 You can specify a negative number to reverse the parallax effect.

 ```html
 <div class="js-Parallax" data-parallax-y-by="2.5"></div>